ichuang/edx-documentation/en_us/shared/reaching_learners/design_for_mobile.rst

 learners using desktop computers, keep the following best practices in mind as you design, test, and run your course.

-* When learners access your course using the edX Android and iPhone apps, they progress from component to component by swiping through them.
-It might seem useful to include an HTML component in a unit for the purpose of providing a demarcation point or guiding learners to the next unit, but having to swipe through too many "markers" with no real course content is not a good experience for mobile users.

 * Display names are critical for navigating through courses on smartphones.
 As you create course content, make sure you replace the default display names for every component with useful courseware component names.